 npm install minifetch-api --save

-url-metadata — the open-source npm package (10+ years, 3.6M downloads) that powers Minifetch
+url-metadata — the open-source npm package (10+ years, 4M+ downloads) that powers Minifetch

 npm install url-metadata --save

-3.6 Million+ downloads over 10 years.
+Both from the same creator with 4 Million+ downloads over 10 years.

-Add it to your project.
+Add them to your project with confidence.

 If you have questions or need assistance: